abdul4rehman215/Kaggle-AI-Agents-Vibe-Coding-Portfolio/README.md

 Credentials and environment-specific values are handled through local environment variables, ignored local files, or cloud secret mechanisms where applicable.
 Screenshots and terminal outputs are reviewed and redacted before being committed.

-Day 4 expands this security focus through concrete agent lifecycle controls, including PII redaction, prompt-injection handling, Semgrep checks, pre-commit hooks, command validation, threat modeling, and outcome-based tests.
-Day 5 extends this thinking into production boundaries: sandboxing, policy servers, human checkpoints, context hygiene, deployment review, and cleanup awareness.
+The later course work extends this security thinking into production boundaries such as sandboxing, policy enforcement, human checkpoints, context hygiene, deployment review, and cleanup awareness.

 ---